Doctor on Board – news

 Diagnosis & treatment

 Take, for example, the case of 49-year-old Peter Seifert* who was seriously injured in a road accident in Argentina.
 The German national was taking a round-the-world trip with his family when the accident occurred.
-After preliminary examinations in a primary care clinic, the following injuries were identified: polytrauma, 2nd-degree TBI, front basal contusions with delineated small haematomas, unstable open fracture to the lower right leg, fracture of the right acetabulum, pelvic fracture with symphysis displacement of 4 cm, 1st to 2nd degree burns 3% BSA, AC joint fractured on both sides, lung contusion on both sides, pulmonary insufficiency and non-bacterial pneumonia.
+After an initial examination at a primary care clinic, the following injuries were identified: polytrauma, 2nd-degree TBI, front basal contusions with delineated small haematomas, unstable open fracture to the lower right leg, fracture of the right acetabulum, pelvic fracture with symphysis displacement of 4 cm, 1st to 2nd degree burns 3% BSA, AC joint fractured on both sides, lung contusion on both sides, pulmonary insufficiency and non-bacterial pneumonia.
 The patient was ventilated and the fractures were partly treated on site.
 However, the doctors at Mr Seifert’s travel insurance company in Germany feared the medical treatment was inadequate.

 Organisation via insurance company and Medical Operation Centre